CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 ### Helps Manage Scope Creep
 Scope in general is something I've been thinking about more lately.
 How do we identify all parts of this epic, story, or ticket, so we don't end up in the trap of ever-expanding scope creep?
 I've been the guy who picked up "one task" from the backlog.
-It turned out to be a lot of work to install it in every library that needs the change.
+It turned out to be a change needed in multiple codebases.
 I've seen overruns in general features countless times as well.
 The cause is not believing the engineers' honest estimates.

 ## **5. Conclusion**
 <p align="center" width="100%">
     <img src="/assets/images/zombies_lasting_friendship.webp"  alt="Zombie Lasting Friendship" height="512" width="512" />
 </p>
-As a previous business analyst, I found the most value in discussions about metrics.
+As a previous business analyst, I find the most value in discussions about metrics.
 Time estimates result in similar discussions.
 The answer is to learn with the business how to develop the feature.
-So use time estimation as an aide for development.
+So use task tracking as an aide for development.